sendgrid/sendgrid-python/examples/helpers/README.md

 ### Creating Personalizations

-To create personalizations, you need a dictionary to store all your email components. see example [here](https://github.com/sendgrid/sendgrid-python/blob/0b683169b08d3a7c204107cd333be33053297e74/examples/helpers/mail_example.py#L47)
+To create personalizations, you need a dictionary to store all your email components.
+See example [here](https://github.com/sendgrid/sendgrid-python/blob/0b683169b08d3a7c204107cd333be33053297e74/examples/helpers/mail_example.py#L47)
 After creating a dictionary, you can go ahead and create a `Personalization` object.
 ```
  mock_personalization = Personalization()